Esperance Water Supply Upgrade

 To make better use of available groundwater in the region, we’re upgrading infrastructure in the Eleven Mile borefield.
 While we currently have available water in this area, we haven’t been able to use it due to limited infrastructure.

 We’re now equipping three existing bores and building a 1.2 km pipeline to connect them to the scheme.
 These bores will replace three older ones in the Esperance township, which will be decommissioned.
-This change won’t increase our overall groundwater allocation in the region, but it will help reduce the amount we draw from the Town area.

 Water Corporation works closely with DWER and uses monitoring bores to monitor the aquifer, helping to protect and manage it for the future.